Camping Rules & Information

 - You may move from your assigned campsite to another available campsite for a $5 fee by changing your reservation at www.reservedane.com (Login and then go to My Account, Change a Reservation).

-- Camping is limited to 14 days.
-The Camping Party and Camping Unit must vacate the Campground for at least 48 consecutive hours before being eligible for an additional 14-day registration at the same Campground.
+- Camping is limited to 14 consecutive nights.
+All members of the camping party and camping unit must vacate the campground for at least 48 hours before being eligible for an additional 14-night registration at the campground.

 - Park staff may close a Campsite and move a Camping Party at any time to protect the condition of the Campsite and surrounding park land.